IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### Join Table Constraint - Association stereotype

-The `Join Table` stereotype allows you to specify SQL table name for the joining table implied by a `many to many` relationshiop in your model, if required.
+The `Join Table` stereotype allows you to specify SQL table name for the joining table implied by a `many to many` relationship in your model, if required.

 The `Join Table` stereotype can be manually applied to an association, allowing you to specify the joining table's name.
 This stereotype is visualized by stereotype's icon.